 Are you interested in becoming a volunteer to help during a Public Health Emergency?

 The Southwest Virginia Medical Reserve Corps is a cadre of volunteer health care professionals and community members trained to respond and assist with public health crises and public health activities in the 13 counties and 3 cities that comprise southwestern Virginia.
 Over the past 10 years the Unit has been active in the community assisting with Influenza and H1N1 vaccine dispensing, Hurricane Katrina support, responding to intense snow storms and, its largest response, the tornadoes of 2011.
 The Unit received the National “2012 Medical Reserve Corps Mentor Award” and the Virginia Emergency Management Association’s “Volunteer Group Award” for the 2011 tornado response.
 In addition to emergency events, the Unit participates in many community events such as DEA Drug Take Backs, Damascus Trail Days, United Way Virginia Highlands Healthy Child Evaluations, community health fairs, First Aid booths, and wellness events.

 The Southwest Virginia Medical Reserve Corps recruits for practicing, retired or otherwise employed medical professionals, as well as community members with non-medical skills.
 Physicians, pharmacists, nurses, epidemiologists and paramedics are just a sampling of the medical community which is accepted for service.
 Clergy, translators, sign language interpreters, clerks, volunteer coordinators and all other members of our communities are also encouraged to consider becoming a part of the local unit.

-For more information and to sign up or contact the Southwest Virginia Medical Reserve Corps coordinator, Kristina Morris: Kristina.email@example.com
+For more information, request services, or to sign up or contact the Southwest Virginia Medical Reserve Corps coordinator, Kristina Morris: Kristina.email@example.com